s2-thalavai/java-practices/README.md

 	“write once, run anywhere.”

+	Java is cross-platform programming language.
-	Java is both compiled and interpreted to balance performance, portability, and security.
+    compiled and interpreted to balance performance, portability, and security.

 	How Java Is Compiled and Interpreted